 Sounds with Extensive Dynamic Range

 Imagine a scenario: a snare track where the sound intensifies from near silence to full dynamic range, culminating in a powerful hit.
-This kind of sound buildup can also be found in other instruments, where the sound gradually escalates from silence to full dynamics and remains there.
+This type of sound buildup can also be found in other instruments, where the sound gradually escalates from silence to full dynamics and remains at that level.

 Applying a compressor to such a part poses a challenge.
 Either the emerging hits pass through the compressor without modification, or if adjusted for the quieter passages, the compressor intervenes too much during full dynamics.